etal/cnvkit/doc/pipeline.rst

 The corresponding "expected" normalized log2 read-depth values from the reference are then subtracted for each set of bins.

+Bias corrections use the GC and RepeatMasker information from the "gc" and "rmask" columns of the reference .cnn file; if those are missing (i.e. the reference was built without those corrections), ``fix`` will skip them too (with a warning).
+If you constructed the reference but then called `fix` with a different set of bias correction flags, the biases could be over- or under-corrected in the test sample -- so use the options ``--no-gc``, ``--no-rmask`` and ``--no-edge`` consistently or not at all.

-CNVkit filters out bins failing certain predefined criteria: those where the reference log2 read depth is below a threshold (default -5), the spread of read depths among all normal samples in the reference is above a threshold (default 1.0), or the RepeatMasker-covered proportion of the bin is above a threshold (default 99%).
+CNVkit filters out bins failing certain predefined criteria: those where the reference log2 read depth is below a threshold (default -5), or the spread of read depths among all normal samples in the reference is above a threshold (default 1.0).

 A weight is assigned to each remaining bin depending on: